julisunkan/mos/replit.md

 ## Recent Changes (August 2025)

 **Migration Status: COMPLETED** - Successfully migrated from Replit Agent to Replit environment on August 8, 2025.
-All major features from original requirements implemented and verified working:
+Transformed into mobile app interface with native app styling and touch interactions.
+All major features implemented and verified working:

 ✅ **Enhanced Database Architecture**: Added multi-store support with Store and UserStore models ✅ **Supplier Management**: Purchase order system with supplier relationships